forax/mjolnir/README.md

    Mjolnir is a Java class allowing to initialize a stable value by calling a bootstrap method once.

    The implementation is optimized so the stable value is very cheap to get.
-   A bytecode rewriter is provided to replace the access to the stable value by an invokedynamic making it, even cheaper (mostly free).
+   A bytecode rewriter is provided to replace the access to the stable value by an invokedynamic making the call even cheaper (mostly free).

    Mjolnir has the following properties:
    - Mjolnir.get().invokeExact() is semantically equivalent to an invokedynamic